aliriahi90/RL_LLM_misinformation_detection/README.md

-# Misinformation detection at healthcare mews
+# Misinformation detection at healthcare news

 This project explores the fine-tuning and reinforcement learning (RLHF) of large language models (LLMs) for misinformation detection at healthcare mews.
 The workflow includes standard fine-tuning, reinforcement learning with human feedback (RLHF) using different optimization strategies, and comparative experiments with BERT-based models as baselines.
 The datasets primarily focus on misinformation at healthcare news.
 During this project, we used the following LLMs: